Canadian Civil Liberties Association

 Case Summary

-Egale Canada, along with New Brunswick-based 2SLGBTQI organizations Alter Acadie, Chroma NB, and Imprint Youth, seek to intervene as parties in the New Brunswick legal case The Canadian Civil Liberties Association v.
-New Brunswick – a legal challenge to the Government of New Brunswick’s changes to school inclusion policy (Policy 713).
+Egale Canada, along with New Brunswick-based 2SLGBTQI organizations Alter Acadie, Chroma NB, and Imprint Youth, are intervening as parties in the New Brunswick legal case The Canadian Civil Liberties Association v.
+New Brunswick – a legal challenge to the Government of New Brunswick’s changes to its school inclusion policy (Policy 713).

 Case Name: Canadian Civil Liberties Association v.
 New Brunswick